Peabody Picture Vocabulary Test: E-assessments research

 Due to known validity and reliability coefficients of the PPVT since the early 1970s, the PPVT provided an instrument against which questions related to mechanized testing systems could be studied.
-Mechanized testing systems were testing systems which integrated equipment such as slide projectors and tape players to administer the PPVT could be studied.
+Mechanized testing systems were testing systems which integrated equipment such as slide projectors and tape players to administer the PPVT.
 One mechanized testing system employed a Digital Equipment Corporation PDP-12 computer, interfaced with a Universal Digital Controller to control the random access audio system and the slide projector.
 The PDP-12 was equipped with a Teletype Model 33 and was interfaced with an oscilloscope so that, during PPVT testing, the status readout of the item number and correctness of response of the last item completed to administer the PPVT could be determined.

-An e-assessment project published in the mid-1980s included an examination of both test validity and test reliability of a personal computer administration (Apple II) in contrast to a paper and pencil administration of the Peabody Picture Vocabulary Test-Revised (PPVT-R).
-During the computer administration the students' only interaction with an adult occurred when the students were walked from their classroom to the school library where each was led to a table with the Apple II computer.
-Each student was informed that the computer would administer the directions.
-In addition the students were informed that if they would like the directions or word repeated, they should press the space bar on the computer keyboard.
-The PPVT-R software program verbally administered the test instructions and administered the visual sample test items.
-After each student met the standard for administering the PPVT-R, the software program followed the PPVT-R standard test instructions, verbally administered the stimulus word while displaying the visual choices.
-The software administration included offering, when appropriate, verbal praise to the child for correct responses and informing each student when the test was completed.
+An e-assessment project, published in the mid-1980s, conducted an examination of both test validity and test reliability using a personal computer (Apple II) for administering the Peabody Picture Vocabulary Test-Revised (PPVT-R) compared to a traditional paper and pencil administration.
+During the computer-based administration, students' only interaction with an adult occurred when they were led from their classroom to the school library, where each student was seated at a table with the Apple II computer.
+They were informed that the computer would administer the directions and that they could press the space bar on the computer keyboard to repeat any instructions or words if needed.
+The PPVT-R software program verbally delivered the test instructions and presented the visual sample test items.
+After each student met the standard for administering the PPVT-R, the software program followed the PPVT-R standard test instructions, verbally presenting the stimulus word while displaying the visual choices.
+The software administration also included offering verbal praise to the child for correct responses when appropriate and informing each student when the test was completed.